itulo/telegram_bot_logger/README.md

 # Intro
-In this codebase I implement a Telegram bot that logs disussions from a channel/group to a database, and a rest api that allows to get such discussions with filtering on user, text, and date
+In this codebase I implement a Telegram bot that logs disussions from a channel/group to a database, and a rest api that allows to get such discussions with filtering on user, text, and date.

 # Technical Details
-I use a variant of the BCE framework here.
+I use a variant of the BCE pattern.
 There is no UI, so there is no B level.
-However I have added a D level for classe accessing a database.
+However I have added a D level for classes accessing the database.

 Python version used is 2.7